 Join the Heritage Quilters each Wednesday morning throughout the year at the Society’s museum at 6422 Main Street in Union.
-Quilters of varying levels of experience meet from 9:30 a.m. to about noon to work on a raffle quilt that benefits the not-for-profit Historical Society.
+Quilters of varying levels of experience typically meet from 9:30 a.m. to about noon to work on a raffle quilt that benefits the not-for-profit Historical Society.
+Out of concerns over COVID-19, these meetings have been temporarily suspended.
 For more information phone (815) 923-2267.

 Looking for opportunities to hone your quilting skills?
 How about the chance to work with others on a common project that perpetrates the quilters’ craft and supports the mission of the Historical Society?
 Perhaps you enjoy the socialization that quilting in a group provides.